Obsidian-TTRPG-Community/DnD-3.5-SRD-Markdown/Basic Rules and Legal/npc-classes.md

 The following is a class feature of the warrior NPC class.

+### Weapon and Armor Proficiency
-**Weapon and Armor Proficiency:** The warrior is proficient in the use of all simple and martial weapons and all armor and shields.
+The warrior is proficient in the use of all simple and martial weapons and all armor and shields.